 Step 3: Once the process is finished, reboot your PC and check if the calculator app opens.

-Method 6: Create a New Account as an Administrator
+Solution #6: Create a New Admin Account

 When you can’t open the calculator app using the built-in administrator, creating a new local account with administrator privileges can help solve this issue.
 Here’s how to create a new account as an Administrator: